yoyoberenguer/LightEffect/README.md

 LightEffect_PerPixels:
 Create a 2d Soft glow light effect onto a pygame surface (32 bit PNG file encoded with alpha channels transparency).
-The file radial4.png is a radial mask controling the shape and light intensity of the illuminated area.
+The file radial4.png is a radial mask controlling the shape and light intensity of the illuminated area.

 LightEffect_SurfaceAlpha:
-This script is generating a soft glow ligh onto a pygame surface (32 - 24 bit, with or without alpha channel transparency).
+This script generate a soft light onto a pygame surface (32 - 24 bit, with or without alpha channel transparency).

+LightDemo available, 6 light sources with variable radiance and flickering  aspect

-Nota for the executable to work:
+Nota for the executables to work:
-Copy all the PNG files into the same directory than the executable files.
+Copy all the PNG files into the same directory and run the files

+Please men